v-ivashchenko/DashDevs-Assignment/README.md

 ## Prerequisites
 - Xcode 15+: I'm using `ASSETCATALOG_COMPILER_GENERATE_ASSET_SYMBOLS` setting
 - iOS 16+: as far as I know that's a common practice to support the last two versions of iOS (unless otherwise stated)
-- Tests should be run on a simulator only because of snapshots
+- [!]
+Tests should be run on a simulator only because of snapshots and the project should NOT be located on iCloud (otherwise you will have to record snapshot tests first and then assert them)

 ## Developer's notes